Take the steaks out of the fridge 1 hour before cooking.

 Pour the jar of crushed pepper onto a plate.

-Now press each steak on one side into the pepper, if you really like pepper flavor, press the top and bottom into the pepper.
+Now press each steak on one side into the pepper; if you really like pepper flavor, press the top and bottom into the pepper.

-Let your butter foam well in a pan, place the steaks in it, and let them sear for 2 minutes without poking at them, then turn them over and continue cooking according to thickness and desired doneness.
+Let your butter foam well in a pan, place the steaks in it, and let them sear for 2 minutes without poking them, then turn them over and continue cooking according to thickness and desired doneness.

-Preheat your oven to 45°C, take the steaks out of the pan, place them on a plate, and keep them warm in the oven.
+Set your oven to 45°C, take the steaks out of the pan, place them on a plate, and keep them warm in the oven.

-Hold your arm with the pan far from your face and tilt your pan so that the cognac reaches the edge of your pan and catches fire, now the flame will ignite in your pan and you will flambé.
+Hold your arm with the pan far from your face and tilt your pan so that the cognac reaches the edge of your pan and catches fire; now the flame will ignite in your pan and you will flambé.

-Once nicely reduced, add the reduced cream, whisk everything well, taste, season with a pinch of salt if necessary, and done!
+Once nicely reduced, add the reduced cream, whisk everything well, taste, season with a pinch of salt if necessary, and you're done!

 Serve your steaks with some salad and fries of course!